omega8cc/boa/README.txt

 NOTE: Average time to install and upgrade tested with PHP 5.3 option
       _PHP_MODERN_ONLY=YES (default), using Barracuda installer only.
+      Upgrade time is applicable when PHP upgrade is required.

 ### PARTIALLY SUPPORTED OS (testing only)